a5221985/tutorials/Java/java_multithreading_concurrency_and_performance_optimization.md

 		1. Implementing a thread pool is not trivial
 			1. Implementing a low overhead and efficient queue may need en entire course
 		2. JDK comes with a few implementations of thread pools
+			1. Fixed thread pool executor (example)
+				1. It constructs a thread pool with fixed number of threads in the pool (comes with built in queue)

+						int numberOfThreads = 4;
+						Executor executor = Executors.newFixedThreadPool(numberOfThreads);

+						Runnable task = ...;
+						executor.execute(task);

 ### Optimizing for Throughput Part 2 - HTTP Server + JMeter ###
 ### Quiz 4: Performance Optimization ###